NathanH-VCU/Access-Twitter-API/README.md

 2. For Youtube tweets

 ## Discussion
+1. For the first code about Sentiment Analysis using YouTube comments.
+This project consists of creating a machine learning algorithm for classifying text according to their Sentiment "postive", "negative" and "Neutral".
+We have demonstrated how BERT is the new revolution in Natural Language processing especially in Sentiment Analysis.
+Additionally, a Gradient-Descent algorithm was developed for this classification task.
-1. For the first code about Sentiment Analysis using YouTube comments, we can see that the model gave us good results of 70% accuracy.
+We can see that the model gave us good results of 70% accuracy.
 The F1_Score, Precision and Recall functions also gave good results.

 ## Future Work
-This work can be used for a "Market Making" stategy.
+This work can be used for a "Market Making" strategy.
 Indeed, it can be further developed to extract youtube comments and youtube replies about a specific brand or company to determine the feedback of customers and users.
+We want to use more complex algorithms on a more enriched dataset in the future.